Wicked Cyclone

 Wicked Cyclone (formerly Cyclone) is a hybrid roller coaster built by American manufacturer Rocky Mountain Construction located at the Six Flags New England amusement park in Agawam, Massachusetts.
 The ride originally opened as a wooden roller coaster named Cyclone on June 24, 1983.
-Its name and design were inspired by the historic 1927 Coney Island Cyclone in Brooklyn, New York.
-In 2014, after 32 seasons, Cyclone was closed while being re-tracked with steel.
-It reopened as Wicked Cyclone on May 24, 2015.
+Its name and design were inspired by the 1927 Coney Island Cyclone in Brooklyn, New York.
+In 2014, Cyclone was closed and converted into a steel roller coaster, reopening as Wicked Cyclone on May 24, 2015.